 You probably use voice commands quite a bit with your Google Nest Hub, but that’s neglecting the main feature that separates the Hub from other Google Nest smart speakers—the display.
 The Nest Hub’s display can show you the weather, play news with video, offer step-by-step recipe instructions, control your smart lights, and even play YouTube videos.
 But one of the Nest Hub’s best features, ambient display mode, only appears when you’re not using the hub.

-With the Home Hub, Google introduced the “Ambient EQ” light sensor, and this allows the device to change its brightness and color temperature to work best with the current environment.
+With the Nest Hub, Google introduced the “Ambient EQ” light sensor, and this allows the device to change its brightness and color temperature to work best with the current environment.
 Essentially, the Hub should look good no matter what room you put it in.
 It’s hard to overstate just how well this works, but you will almost swear you’re looking at a printed photo instead of a screen.

-So, when you’re not working with the Google Home Hub (which is probably most of the time), why not have it display your photos?
+So, when you’re not working with the Google Nest Hub (which is probably most of the time), why not have it display your photos?
 Think of those digital photo frames from a decade ago—only, in this case, the final product isn’t terrible.

-If you have more than one Home Hub, you can even have them show the same set of photos without adding them one at a time to each device—your photos just need to be stored in Google Photos.
+If you have more than one Nest or Home Hub, you can even have them show the same set of photos without adding them one at a time to each device—your photos just need to be stored in Google Photos.
 You can even choose which people and pets show up on your Hub.

 Upload Your Pictures to Google Photos

 To view your photos on your Nest Hub, you’ll need to upload them to Google Photos.
 If you just want to see some beautiful art, however, you can skip straight to turning on Ambient Mode on your Google Nest Hub.